davidradl/egeria-docs/site/docs/guides/ecosystem-ui/rex-user-guide.md

 When the toggle is set, you can specify a date and a time in the past, and all queries will be issued using that date and time.

-Some considerations when using historical query:
+Some considerations when using historical query :

   * Historical queries result in OMRS queries with the asOfTime parameter set.
   * Egeria repositories may or may not support the asOfTime parameter
   * if a future date is selected, the query is rejected